CostaBru/BBSort/README.md

 </details>

-From observation of result, I can conclude that the main bottleneck of new algorithm is memory allocator and duplicate counter.
+From observation of result, I can conclude that the main bottleneck of new algorithm is space requirements.
+NLogN memory allocation is very expensive operation, and it the reason of the worst performance of current implementation.

-According to previous statement, we can consider using poolable vector data structure and getting rid of map of duplicates.
+According to previous statement, we can consider reusable poolable vector data structure to make that aglorithm more practical.

 # Advantages